-The TLDR of “The Great Resignation” is that employees are demanding greater flexibility when it comes to their work requirements, and greater ability to bring a balance of health and other priorities to their lives.
+The TLDR of “The Great Resignation” is that employees are demanding greater flexibility when it comes to their work requirements and are searching for roles at committed remote-first companies.
+Professionals want the ability to bring a balance of health and other priorities to their lives.
 In response, employers have been quick to reconfigure roles to appear accommodating to flexibility, and specifically to remote location.
 However, not all remote roles are created equal and when we dig into these companies and teams, we uncover inconsistencies about what remote truly means.
 For example, the job posting might be tagged as remote, but the HR team specifies it requires being in the office three times per week or being within 20 miles of the office.

 In order to provide support for those searching for flexible or remote positions, we’ve pulled together the critical elements that a candidate should look for when finding a position that doesn’t include remote as just a buzzword, but is structured to truly support a distributed workforce.